kiprenzo/Online-Retail-EDA--Python-Data-Vis/README.md

     * making datatype conversions to save memory
     * imputing and/or dropping null values
     * normalizing/transforming data to reduce skewness
-    * removing outliers to reduce bias
+    * removing outliers to reduce biases
     * removing overly correlated columns

 All of the above is achieved using neatly constructed python classes and methods in `db_utils.py`.